manish-are/AoC-2022/README.md

 Even though the solution is not that elegant it still works

 I need to learn more about trees and recursion

+### Day8 - 2D dynamic array(we need to play with max and length of row/column)
+I implemented it as a custom Dictionary of (x,y)->p

+Dont know if it the efficient way to do it but it works

+Part1 solved

+Part2,I was unable to solve and will try to solve it once I am free